marcverhagen/pages-test/docs/0.2.0/index.md

 | [east-tesseract-typing](samples/east-tesseract-typing) | EAST text box recognition followed by Tesseract OCR and semantic typing. |
 | [segmenter-kaldi-ner](samples/segmenter-kaldi-ner)     | Audio segmentation followed by Kaldi speech recognition and NER. |

 Each example has some comments and a link to a raw JSON file.

-As we move along with integrating new applications, other examples will be added with other kinds of annotation types.
+As we move along integrating new applications, other examples will be added with other kinds of annotation types.